 Nepal is a great place to go on a hike or a trek.
 Every year countless of tourist embark on the journey of their lifetime in Nepal.
 Read this article if you’re planning to do a trek in Nepal too!
 There are countless of different trails to choose from.
 But even for those that aren’t going on a trek or hike, it’s also amazing to admire the mountains from a distance.

-2. The rest of the landscape is pretty impressive too
+2. The rest of the landscape in Nepal is pretty impressive too

 Besides all those impressive high mountains, Nepal is home to gorgeous lakes, rivers, glaciers and jungles.
 There is really something for every nature addict.
 Next to all those amazing treks in the mountains, you can also go on jungle treks or smaller hikes.
 Really, Nepal is a country with so many hiking possibilities.